General One-loop Generating Function by IBP relations

 \item When $S_2\not\subseteq S_1$ ($\emptyset \subseteq S$ for any list $S$), $({\cal H}_{n+1;j})_{\WH{S}_1,\WH{S}_2 }=0$ since the reduction of ${\d\over \d M_j^2}J_{n+1; \WH{S}_2}$ can not reach the scalar basis $J_{n+1; \WH{S}_1}$.

 \end{itemize}

-\item (c) By our iterative construction, only the first column of the matrix ${\cal H}_{n+1;j}$ is unknown, since all other columns are the reduction of lower gons, after naturally embedding to the larger basis $\bm{J}_{n+1}$ by the exactly same remark after the equation \eref{gen-1-1-1}.
+\item (c) By our iterative construction, only the first column of the matrix ${\cal H}_{n+1;j}$ is unknown, since all other columns are the reduction of subsectors (lower gons), after naturally embedded to the larger basis $\bm{J}_{n+1}$ by the exactly same remark after the equation \eref{gen-1-1-1}.

 \end{itemize}